 MORE AFFORDABLE, RELIABLE ELECTRICITY

-We’ve cut taxes for 3.2 million small businesses and reduced income taxes for 500,000 middle income Australians.
-We will fight Labor’s plan for $200 billion in new and increased taxes – on electricity, small and family businesses, incomes, homes, savings, investments and retirement.
+We will fight Labor’s plan for $200 billion in new and increased taxes – on retirees, electricity, incomes, housing and investments.

 BETTER HEALTH CARE AND GUARANTEEING MEDICARE

 More Australians are seeing their doctor without having to pay.
 Over 133 million free GP services were delivered last year – 27.3 million more than in Labor’s last year.

 We have taken steps to make private health insurance more affordable.
 We are also requiring private insurers to categorise products as: gold; silver; bronze; basic, and use standardised definitions to make it clear what’s covered and what isn’t.

 Since coming into Government, the Liberal and Nationals Government has listed over 1,900 medicines worth almost $10 billion.
 New medicines listed by the Liberal and Nationals Government will assist people suffering from cancer, heart disease, epilepsy, spinal muscular atrophy and severe Asthma.

 Medicines that were previously unaffordable for many are now available for $6.30 (concessional) or $38.80 (general patients) per script.

 Our focus is to keep premium rises as low as possible.
 This year, premiums increased by 3.95%.
 This was the lowest premium rise in 17 years and lower than in any year under the previous Labor Government.

 For the 13 million Australians who rely on private health insurance, we have taken steps to make private health insurance more affordable and easier to understand.
 This includes requiring insurers to categorise products as: gold; silver; bronze; basic, and use standardised definitions to make it clear what’s covered and what isn’t.